 Go ahead and view the Pricing page?
 Click here! (opens in a new tab)

 Step 1 – Go to the ‘Add Plugins’ section of your site and look for ‘Jetpack by WordPress.com’.
 It should be on the first page itself, thanks to its popularity.
-Now click ‘Install Now’ to begin installing the plugin.
+Now click ‘Install Now’ to download and install the Jetpack plugin.

 Step 2 – Once the installation is complete, click on the ‘Activate’ button.